UK Parent Visa

 To showcase sole responsibility, you will need to provide evidence that you have been making all important decisions in the child's life without the input of the other parent in key areas such as the child's welfare, education, health, medical treatment, holidays, recreation, etc, as well as financially support your child.

-Having a parental agreement drafted may further prove care arrangements and may be included as one of the relevant documents.
-A letter from the child's school or local authority confirming that you were the sole parent attending school events, for example parents evenings or taking the child to school, would be one of the eligible documents.
+Drafting a parental agreement may further prove care arrangements and may be included as one of the relevant documents.
+A letter from the child's school or local authority confirming that you were the sole parent attending school events, for example, parents' evenings or taking the child to school, would be one of the eligible documents.

 You must also not be eligible to apply for Partner Visa or UK Spouse Visa under Appendix FM.

-For these reasons, the UK parent route is not for a child's parents with a genuine and subsisting relationship together.
+For these reasons, the UK parent route is not for a child's parents who have a genuine and subsisting relationship.
 Such applicants should consider the Partner route instead, either with a Spouse Visa, Civil Partner Visa, Unmarried Partner Visa, or Fiancé Visa.

 What does ‘direct access' mean?